mostly-ai/aws-marketplace/examples/README.md

 Once you have verified the installation, it's great to proceed with enabling MostlyAI assistant following the [assistant configuration guide](https://mostly.ai/docs/assistant/configuration).

 Finally, you can setup the MostlyAI Platform with different computes to support your workloads, by following the [compute configuration guide](https://mostly.ai/docs/administration/compute).

+## Frequently Asked Questions

+**Q**: Can I change the allowed IP range after the installation?

+**A**: Yes, you will need to edit the helm charts and re-apply the charts for this.

+**Q**: I will install the platform on an AWS account, where a local network and/or VPN is already configured.
+Can I use this VPC definition instead of creating a new VPC?

+**A**: Yes, it is possible to configure an existing VPC.
+For this, you will need to modify the terragrunt.hcl file and edit the entries `vpc_id`, `private_subnet_ids` and `public_subnet_ids` before the installation.